-The data coordinate is used to locate a dataset in multi-dimensional space, where dimensions are defined in terms of scientifically meaningful concepts, such as instrument, visit, detector or band.
+in terms of scientifically meaningful concepts, such as instrument, visit, detector or band.
 For example, a calibrated single-visit image (§3.1) has dimensions including band, instrument, and detector.
 In contrast, the visit table (§3.2), a catalog of all calibrated single-epoch visits in DP1, has only the instrument dimension.
 The main dimensions used in DP1 are listed, together with a brief description, in Table 6.
 To determine which dimensions are relevant for a specific dataset, the Butler defines dataset types, which associate each dataset with its specific set of relevant dimensions, as well as the associated Python type representing the dataset.
-The dataset type defines the kind of data a dataset represents, such as a raw image (raw), a processed catalog (object forced source), or a sky map (skyMap).
+The dataset type defines the kind of data a dataset represents, such as a raw image (raw), a processed catalog (object_forced_source), or a sky map (skyMap).

 Table 7 lists all the dataset types available via the Butler in DP1, together with the dimensions needed to uniquely identify a specific dataset and the number of unique datasets of each type.
 It is important to highlight a key difference between accessing catalog data via the TAP service versus the Butler.
 While the TAP service contains entire catalogs, many of the same catalogs in the Butler are split into multiple separate catalogs.
 This is partly due to how these catalogs are generated, but also because of the way data is stored within and retrieved from the Butler repository - it is inefficient to retrieve the entire Source catalog, for example, from the file system.
-Instead, because the Source catalog contains data for sources detected in the visit_images, there is one Source catalog in the Butler for each visit_image.
+Instead, because the Source catalog contains data for sources detected in the visit-images, there is one Source catalog in the Butler for each visit_image.
 Similarly, there is one Object catalog for each deep_coadd.
 All the catalogs described in §3.2, aside from the CcdVisit, SSObject, SSSource, and Calibration catalogs, are split within the Butler.